Transcutaneous Electrical Nerve Stimulation (TENS)

 What can you expect with TENS

 You should feel a mild to moderately strong tingling or buzzing sensation.
-Depending on your condition and your tolerance, your therapist may also prescribe settings that cause discomfort, such as prickling or twitching.
+Depending on your condition and your tolerance, your physiotherapist may also prescribe settings that cause discomfort, such as prickling or twitching.

 After five or ten minutes, the TENS sensation usually becomes less intense and more comfortable - this is because your nervous system gets used to it.
 You may have to increase the intensity on the TENS machine over the course of the treatment, so you continue to feel the desired effect.

-Many patients report good-to-excellent results with pain control, pain relief, and a reduction in the use of medications.
-Although it's rare, some patients with persistent pain can feel “cured” permanently from their pain.
+Many patients report good-to-excellent results with TENS as part of their physiotherapy program.
+They report greater pain control, pain relief, and a reduced need for pain medications.
+Some patients with persistent pain can feel “cured” permanently from their pain.

-If for any reason your pain starts to increase in frequency, duration, or intensity, don’t assume the treatment isn’t working for you.
-First, check the TENS unit for any malfunction, the need to recharge the batteries, or the need to replace the electrodes with new ones.
-If your unit is battery-operated, you may find it necessary to turn the intensity up to obtain the same sensation when the batteries are low.
-This should alert you to the need for battery replacement.
+If for any reason your pain starts to come back more frequently, last longer, or become more intense, don’t assume the treatment isn’t working for you.
+First, check the TENS unit for any malfunction, make sure the batteries are well charged, and try replacing the electrodes with new ones.
+When batteries are low, you may find you need to turn the intensity up to obtain the same sensation.
+This should tell you you need to replace the battery.

-Finally, be aware that some patients experience “breakthrough pain,” referring to a situation in which you get pain relief at first with the TENS unit but then for some reason even with the TENS unit on you again start to experience pain.
+Be aware that some patients experience “breakthrough pain,” referring to a situation in which you get pain relief at first with the TENS unit but then for some reason, even with the TENS unit on, you again start to experience pain.
 Needing to turn the intensity up high enough to cause muscle contraction is an indication of breakthrough pain.

-Sometimes a different setting for the stimulator may be needed when breakthrough pain occurs.
+When breakthrough pain occurs, sometimes a different setting for the TENS unit is needed.
 Most units have a setting that allows for random pulse frequency, duration, and amplitude.
-This setting helps keep the nervous system from adapting/habituating to a specific amount of stimulation.
+This setting makes the electrical current more random, helping keep the nervous system from adapting/habituating to a specific amount of stimulation.

 Contraindications: When you should NOT use TENS